x12390/File-Upload-Widget-With-Docker/README.md

 # File-Upload-Widget-With-Docker
-JavaScript Widget für File Uploads.
+JavaScript widget for file uploads.
 The widget will be provided by a NodeJS-Server inside a Docker container.